Wrangell, AK, USA cruises

 As a relatively small town, Wrangell offers a select number of cafes and restaurants that are sometimes only open for limited hours.

 Dishes to try include plenty of local seafood, of which there is plenty to choose from.
-Yellow eye, Ling Cod, and Black Bass are particular favorites when it comes to a hearty meal of fish and chips and, when in season, fresh salmon, scallops, halibut, and Dungeness crab are all readily available.
+Yellow eye, Ling Cod, and Black Bass are particular favourites when it comes to a hearty meal of fish and chips and, when in season, fresh salmon, scallops, halibut, and Dungeness crab are all readily available.

 If you’re not a lover of seafood, this part of Alaska is also known for delicious, juicy burgers – you could even try a reindeer burger if the mood strikes - washed down with a locally brewed beer.
 There are also many different international restaurants to try if you prefer, from Italian to Thai.